Crowdsourcing UFO Disclosure: From Dash Cams to Deep Truths

 Benefits of Multi-Camera Events

-Getting two (or more) videos from separate observers has three potentially very important effects:
+Getting two (or more) videos from two (or more) separate observers has three potentially very important effects:

 - The credibility factor goes way up, compared to single observer, single camera reports.